An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Numerical experiments

 Next, we observe the practical performance of the proposed model.
 We set $\eta = 10^3$ in~\cref{proposed_varpro}.
-The following algorithms are used in the numerical experiments for \cref{Fig:periodic_error}: \begin{itemize} \item AK: Levenberg--Marquardt algorithm to solve the Askham--Kutz model~\cref{AK_varpro} with the initial guess determined by~\cite[Algorithm~4]{AK:2018}. \item AK-i: Levenberg--Marquardt algorithm to solve the Askham--Kutz model~\cref{AK_varpro} with an ideal initial guess $\alpha^{(0)} = \alpha_{\exact}$. \item Prop: \cref{Alg:proposed_full} to solve the proposed model~\cref{proposed_varpro}. \item Prop-i: \cref{Alg:proposed} to solve the proposed model~\cref{proposed_varpro} with an ideal initial guess $\alpha^{(0)} = \alpha_{\exact}$. \end{itemize} Algorithms AK and Prop give practical performances of the Askham--Kutz and proposed models, while AK-i and Prop-i are intended to show ideal performances of two models, respectively.
+The following algorithms are used in the numerical experiments for \cref{Fig:periodic_error,Fig:periodic_recon}: \begin{itemize} \item AK: Levenberg--Marquardt algorithm to solve the $\ell^2$-optimized DMD model~\cref{AK_varpro} with the initial guess determined by~\cite[Algorithm~4]{AK:2018}. \item AK-i: Levenberg--Marquardt algorithm to solve the $\ell^2$-optimized DMD model~\cref{AK_varpro} with an ideal initial guess $\alpha^{(0)} = \alpha_{\exact}$. \item Prop: \cref{Alg:proposed_full} to solve the proposed model~\cref{proposed_varpro}. \item Prop-i: \cref{Alg:proposed} to solve the proposed model~\cref{proposed_varpro} with an ideal initial guess $\alpha^{(0)} = \alpha_{\exact}$. \end{itemize} Algorithms AK and Prop give practical performances of the $\ell^2$-optimized DMD and proposed models, while AK-i and Prop-i are intended to show ideal performances of two models, respectively.
 That is, AK-i and Prop-i represent a scenario that we can find a good initial guess $\alpha^{(0)}$ that is almost identical to $\alpha_{\exact}$.
-However, we do not have such an ideal situation in most cases, and what we can generally expect from the Askham--Kutz and proposed models are the results of AK and Prop. \Cref{Fig:periodic_error} shows the average of $d(\alpha^{\star}, \alpha_{\exact})$ over 1,000 independent trials for the problem~\cref{periodic} with respect to varying $N$, where $\alpha^{\star}$ denotes a solution obtained by either of the above four algorithms.
-All algorithms perform well in the sense that the eigenvalue error decays as the number of snapshots $N$ increases.
-Across all values of $\sigma^2$ and $N$, AK and AK-i result in almost identical eigenvalue errors, while Prop showed lower eigenvalue errors than them.
-From this observation, we can conclude that the proposed model is more effective than the Askham--Kutz model, even in a situation that an ideal initial guess for the Askham--Kutz model is available.
+However, we do not have such an ideal situation in most cases, and what we can generally expect from the $\ell^2$-optimized DMD and proposed models are the results of AK and Prop. \Cref{Fig:periodic_error} shows the average of $d(\alpha^{\star}, \alpha_{\exact})$ over 1,000 independent trials for the problem~\cref{periodic_noisy} with respect to varying $N$, where $\alpha^{\star}$ denotes a solution obtained by either of the above four algorithms. \Cref{Fig:periodic_recon} presents $E_{\recon}$ defined in~\cref{recon} under the same setting as \cref{Fig:periodic_error}.
+All algorithms perform well in the sense that both the eigenvalue and reconstruction errors decay as the number of snapshots $N$ increases.
+Across all values of $\sigma^2$ and $N$, AK and AK-i result in almost identical eigenvalue and reconstruction errors, while Prop showed lower eigenvalue and reconstruction errors than them.
+From this observation, we can conclude that the proposed model is more effective than the $\ell^2$-optimized DMD model, even in a situation that an ideal initial guess for the $\ell^2$-optimized DMD model is available.
 Another interesting aspect of \cref{Fig:periodic_error} is that the error curves of Prop-i lie much lower than those of all the other algorithms.
-Although Prop showed better performance than AK-i and AK, there are additional gaps between the energy errors of Prop-i and Prop.
+Although Prop showed better performance than AK-i and AK, there are additional gaps between the errors of Prop-i and Prop.
 This demonstrates that finding better initialization schemes for \cref{Alg:proposed} can significantly improve the performance of the proposed model; designing better initialization schemes remains a topic for the future research.